-There was a range of policies and procedures in place at the practice and protocols and procedures were available to guide staff in undertaking tasks.
-Policies, procedures and protocols were regularly reviewed and audited for their effectiveness.
+There was a range of policies and procedures in place at the practice and protocols and procedures were in place to guide staff in undertaking tasks.
+Policies, procedures and protocols were regularly reviewed.

 The practice used a variety of means to monitor quality and safety at the practice and to ensure continuous improvement, for example learning from complaints, carrying out audits and gathering patient feedback.